vojtechgadurek/LittleSharp/LittleSharp/README.md

 	.Construct(); // Returns SmartExpression<NoneType> holding expression tree returning 10
 ```
 ##### IfThen(condition, body)
-Works as normal if statement.
-If condition is true, body is executed.
+Works as a normal if statement.
+If the condition is true, the body is executed.
 ```csharp
 var scope = new Scope();
 scope.DeclareVariable<int>(i, 0)